 Big Elk was our second peak of the trip and we had considered going after Black Butte in Montana as well.
 After doing Big Elk, I was in the area so I stayed the night at the Calamity campground in loop C while Victor had the long drive back to Salt Lake City.
 I made a hike up Red Ridge the next day since it was close to the campground and then nabbed Black Mountain on my way home on tuesday the 14th.
 The air conditions of this usually pristine area was awful, almost like being in Los Angeles thanks to the air pollution caused by all the Idaho fires.
 Still, I felt good about picking up 4 peaks in 4 days and look forward to getting back to this area for several more peaks that are on the Wyoming side of the Palisades - Alpine area.

 Pictures....With the smoky conditions we encountered, I am hopeful that one or more of you that have good pictures of this mountain will be willing to share them for the sake of this page.
 I took a lot of pictures but most are of smoky skies and are dull in appearence.
 The few pics I did put up don't really do this fine mountain justice.
-The picture taken from the Palisades Reservoir belongs to Victor Zhou and I am hoping he will share more of his pictures (many he posted on facebook).
-He has several that are far superior to my offering.
+Victor has posted a trip report on summitpost that has more pictures.

 NearbyFor Red Ridge, see the summitpost page I have posted for it.
 Easy to find by clicking on nearby peaks.